 You are Mine.

-By that time my knees were on the floor and my face too.
-I was sobbing, having problems to handle all the thoughts and emotions inside of me.
-To me it was hard to believe how the LORD could save a person like me.
+By that time, my knees were on the floor, as was my face.
+I was sobbing, having problems handling all the thoughts and emotions inside of me.
+To me, it was hard to believe how the LORD could save a person like me.

 That was more than thirty years ago.
-All that happened in my living room with nobody else but the Holy Spirit present.
-I know, to some people this may sound strange but this is my testimony – how I came to know the LORD.
+All that happened in my living room, with nobody else but the Holy Spirit present.
+I know that to some people this may sound strange, but this is my testimony—how I came to know the LORD.

 Bless the LORD, O my soul

-I’m glad my born-again experience happened at home – in His perfect place and timing for me.
-Some of you may have been led to say “the sinner’s prayer” and then have been left to find out the rest for yourself.
+I’m glad my born-again experience happened at home, in His perfect place and timing for me.
+Some of you may have been led to say “the sinner’s prayer” and then been left to find out the rest for yourself.
 Some of you may have been misled to believe that, once you become a Christian, your sorrows and problems will just vanish.